NGDBench: Towards Neural Graph Data Management

 \subsection{Query Generation}

-To ensure \textsc{NGDBench} facilitates the integration of neural graph management into practical ecosystems, we adopt the \textbf{Labeled Property Graph (LPG)} data model and the \textbf{Cypher} query language.
-We select the LPG model over the Resource Description Framework (RDF) typically associated with Semantic Web standards.
-Unlike RDF, which is restricted to subject-predicate-object triples, LPGs allow rich internal properties to be stored directly on both nodes and edges.
-This capability is critical for modeling complex real-world dynamics, such as financial transactions carrying timestamps and amounts—without the verbosity required by RDF reification.
-Consequently, we utilize \textbf{Cypher} rather than SPARQL.
-While SPARQL is the standard for RDF stores, Cypher is the de facto standard for LPGs, offering an expressive, pattern-matching syntax (e.g., \texttt{(n)-[r]->(m)}) that visually aligns with the graph structure.
-This choice grounds our benchmark in the prevailing industrial standards used by modern graph engines such as Neo4j~\footnote{https://neo4j.com/} and FalkorDB~\footnote{https://www.falkordb.com/} , ensuring that models evaluated on \textsc{NGDBench} possess direct transferability to production environments.
+To align \textsc{NGDBench} with practical graph data management systems, we adopt the \textbf{Labeled Property Graph (LPG)} model and the \textbf{Cypher} query language.
+LPGs store rich properties directly on nodes and edges, making them suitable for real-world data with attributes on both entities and relations, such as financial transactions with timestamps and amounts.
+Cypher is the de facto query language for LPGs and is widely supported by modern graph engines such as Neo4j~\footnote{https://neo4j.com/} and FalkorDB~\footnote{https://www.falkordb.com/}, improving the benchmark's practical relevance.

-Here, we first constructed a query template library.
-We summarized all the standard Cypher queries and classified and simplified them into several basic operators.
-After that, we generate the benchmark queries using Perturbation-Aware Query Sampler.
+We construct a Cypher query template library by organizing standard Cypher patterns into core operators, and generate benchmark queries using a perturbation-aware query sampler.